MP champions Down Syndrome association's cause and puts forward bill to parliament

-Portsmouth Down Syndrome Association is celebrating after MP champions cause and puts forward bill to parliament
+Portsmouth Down Syndrome Association is celebrating after MP Liam Fox champions cause and puts forward bill to parliament

 A DOWN Syndrome association is celebrating after an MP decided to champion their cause and will be announcing a new bill in parliament on Wednesday.